CraftsmenLtd/BloodConnect/docs/development/MobileAppDevelopment.rst

 ~~~~~~~~~~~
 Assuming
 - you've built the docker image already
-- you've ran `run-command-install-node-modules`
+- you've ran `run-command-install-node-packages`
+- you've setup the env variables in
    .. include:: ../clients/mobile/.env.example
       :literal:

-- you've setup the env variables in
+   .. include:: ../.devcontainer/.env.example
+      :literal:

-Run the following commands to use expo development mode
+From project root run the following commands to use expo development mode

  .. code-block:: bash

     make run-command-start-expo

-Run this if you want to build the android app locally
+From project root run this if you want to build the android app locally

  .. code-block:: bash